 This font is in the public domain—so it's fair game.
 Download, use, and enjoy as you wish.
 This one is thin, so it might be worth trying for writing.

+Looking for free Cricut writing fonts?
 This script font is a popular one—you've probably seen it before on the web and in other projects!
 It's free to use, even for commercial projects.

 Here's another free font—it's free, but not necessarily in the public domain.
 Be aware of copyright restrictions if you plan to use this one commercially.